Close

 Find resources that support the emotional health and well-being of students and staff who may be impacted by global conflicts.

-Sometimes life can be challenging for children and teens.
-Military youth may experience stress from long separations from parents, celebrating holidays and milestones away from loved ones, frequent moves and changing schools.
+Sometimes military life can be challenging for children and teens.
+Long separations from parents, celebrating holidays and milestones away from loved ones, frequent moves and changing schools can all cause stress.
 In addition, tragic events in the news, difficult situations with peers or general frustrations with growing up can also be stressful for children and families.

 Children and teens show stress in different ways.
 Your child may act out, be sad or fearful, or show signs of low self-esteem.
-To help your child cope with challenges due to the military life style, Military OneSource offers non-medical counseling sessions for children ages 6-17.
+To help your child cope with challenges, Military OneSource provides free counseling for youth ages 13-17 and family counseling sessions for children ages 6-12 with a parent present.
+The Military and Family Life Counseling Program also offers counseling on or near installations to children under 18.

-Non-medical counseling is confidential, short-term, solution-focused counseling provided by counselors with a master’s degree or higher.
-Some of the issues counselors can provide support for are:
+Confidential, short-term, solution-focused counseling is provided through Military OneSource and the MFLC Program by counselors with a master’s degree or higher.
+Counselors can provide support for issues such as:

 • Communication and relationships